mhmoodlan/mhmoodlan.github.io/_posts/2020-07-17-arabic-font-classification.md

 - Improving other tasks, such as optical character recognition (OCR).
 Identifying the used font in a document then using an OCR model specialized to work with that particular font will improve the accuracy and time complexity of the system, rather than using one model to deal with all the different fonts [[1, 7](#8-references)].

 - It can be used as a complementary part of a product.
-Companies like Google, Snapchat, and Adobe has been interested in this technology in order to increase the productivity of their products' users [[3](#8-references)].
+Companies like Google, Snapchat, and Adobe have been interested in this technology in order to increase the productivity of their products' users [[3](#8-references)].
 For example, [DeepFont](https://www.youtube.com/watch?v=5eJ3IXYcw3M&t=124){:target="_blank"} was developed as part of Adobe Photoshop to detect and suggest similar fonts from images.
 MyFonts.com also introduced a tool called [WhatTheFont](https://www.myfonts.com/WhatTheFont/){:target="_blank"} as an on-the-fly font recognition tool.

 - It can be used by font creators to detect and find copyright infringements [[7](#8-references)].

 This project aims to tackle a simplified version of the font recognition problem.
 The task is to classify images of text written using Arabic letters into two classes of Arabic fonts: Ruqaa and Nastaliq (Farsi).
 An Arabic font here refers to a form of writing that uses Arabic letters regardless of the language it's been written in.
 As shown in [4](#4-data), a dataset was synthesized to solve the data scarcity problem.
 Additionally, a synthesization process is presented to overcome domain mismatch, a common challenge introduced by synthesized data, in which the training data distribution differs from the testing one, leading to a serious drop in performance.
 Finally in [5](#5-model-and-results), a model is trained on the mentioned dataset and its performance is analyzed as more synthesization steps were introduced.
 Results demonstrate the effectiveness of the synthesization process, which alleviates the domain mismatch problem by a factor of 29% allowing the model to reach 97% accuracy.

-### 2. (Some) Related Work
+### 2. Related Work

 Different approaches have been applied to address the VFR problem.
 Some are based on novel feature extraction techniques [[2](#8-references)], other are deep learning based solutions.
 Very few work has been done on Arabic VFR, mostly attributed to the lack of data.
 The only reasonbly sized dataset is the King Fahd Univeristy Arabic Font Database (KAFD) [[4](#8-references)], which is available online, however, at the time of writing the download page renders error messages when requesting to download the dataset, which hindered using it in this project.

-In [[1](#8-references)], Tensmeyer et al. train a convolutional neural network (CNN) on KAFD by densely croping each image into patches and then averaging the individual predicitons made on these patches to determine the final decision, which appears to improve performance.
+Tensmeyer et al.[[1](#8-references)] train a convolutional neural network (CNN) on KAFD by densely croping each image into patches and then averaging the individual predicitons made on these patches to determine the final decision, which appears to improve performance.

 DeepFont [[3](#8-references)] focuses on both data and model.
 They show how to synthesis data to resemble real world text images.
 They generate a relatively large sized dataset, which is exploited along with unlabeled real data in an unsupervised way to learn feature maps using Stacked Convolutional Autoencoders (SCAE).
 These feature maps are then used as an initial state for parts of a CNN trained in a supervised fashion using synthetic data only.
 This method addresses the domain mismatch problem between training- and prediction-time data.

 Since real world Arabic font images are hard to obtain, the main theme of this project is to explore how to properly synthesize such Arabic text images.
 In particular, the patching method from [[1](#8-references)] was mimicked while creating the dataset.
-Additionally, the synthesization steps discussed in [4](#4-data) are inspired from [[3](#8-references)].
+Additionally, the synthesization steps discussed in [4](#4-data) are inspired by [[3](#8-references)].

 ### 3. Demo